Ibis: Habitat

-Most ibises are freshwater wetland birds using natural marshes, ponds, lakes, riversides for foraging.
+Most ibises are freshwater wetland birds using natural marshes, ponds, lakes and riversides for foraging.
 Some ibis species such as the white-faced ibis, and black-headed ibis benefit from flooded and irrigated agriculture.
 The Andean ibis is unusual in being found in high altitude grasslands of South America.
 The foraging and nesting behaviour, and fluctuating numbers of the white ibis matches closely with water levels in the Everglades ecosystem leading to its selection as a potential indicator species for the system.
 Few ibis species such as the olive ibis and green ibis are also found in dense forests.
 The Llanos grasslands of Venezuela have the highest global ibis diversity with seven species sharing the marshes and grasslands.
 Multiple ibis species manage to use the same area by exhibiting differences in the habitats used and the prey eaten.
 In Indian agricultural landscapes, three ibis species manage to live together by altering the habitats they use seasonally with the Black-headed Ibises and Glossy preferring shallow wetlands throughout the year, while the endemic Red-naped Ibises preferred upland areas thereby entirely avoiding potential competitive interactions.